 - 1.1 Athletes at the start of the Cross Country must be under the control of a starter and may not deliberately start until instructed to do so, under penalty of elimination, at the discretion of the Ground Jury.
 The Horse does not have to stand absolutely immobile, but the Athlete must not get any advantage from a flying start.
 Each Athlete should be given reasonable warning before the time he is due to start, but it is the Athlete's responsibility to ensure that he is ready to start at the correct time. - 1.2 In order to simplify the task of the starter, an enclosure approximately 5 X 5 m will be built at the start of Cross Country, with an open front through which Horses will start and a gap in one or both sides from which the Horses will enter.
 Each Athlete must start from within the enclosure and is at liberty to move around and through the enclosure as he pleases.
 An attendant may lead the Horse into the enclosure and may hold the Horse until the signal to start is given.
 From that instant, the Athlete is considered to be on the course and no further assistance may be given (see Art.
-663.8). - 1.3 Early Start: If an Athlete starts early on the Cross Country, his time will be recorded from the moment he crossed the start line. - 1.4 Late for Start: If for any reason an Athlete is not ready to start the - 1.4.1 Cross Country at his correct time, he may be allowed, at the discretion of the starter, to start when he is ready, subject to the following conditions: - A late Athlete will not be permitted to start if he is likely to interfere with the subsequent Athlete nor may he start after the subsequent Athlete. - His starting time will be recorded as if he had started at the correct time.
+663.8). - 1.3 Early Start: If an Athlete starts early on the Cross Country, his time will be recorded from the moment he crossed the start line. - 1.4 Late for Start: If for any reason an Athlete is not ready to start the Cross Country at his correct time, he may be allowed, at the discretion of the starter, to start when he is ready, subject to the following conditions: - A late Athlete will not be permitted to start if he is likely to interfere with the subsequent Athlete nor may he start after the subsequent Athlete.